Lt. Gov. Antonio Delgado wins Democratic primary

 He comfortably defeated his strongest competitor Ana María Archila, backed by progressives and running mate of New York City Public Advocate Jumaane Williams, along with Diana Reyna, running mate of Rep. Tom Suozzi, D-Long Island.

-Taking the stage in Manhattan at his joint victory party with Hochul to the strains of "Empire State of Mind," Delgado told the crowd it's crucial for New York to take the lead on national issues like ensuring access to abortion.
+Taking the stage in Manhattan at his victory party with Hochul to the strains of "Empire State of Mind," Delgado told the crowd it is crucial for New York to take the lead on national issues like ensuring access to abortion.

 “New York has always been ahead of the national curve, setting the pace," he said, adding, "For much of what ails our country, we have the (cure) right here in the Empire State."